 The Milwaukee Common Council has removed itself from negotiations as a potential water supplier of Lake Michigan water to Waukesha, city leaders say.

-Milwaukee is refusing to negotiate based on the city’s future water service area – set by officials with the Southeast Wisconsin Regional Planning Commission – because it includes properties in the Town of Waukesha, Town of Genesee, Town of Delafield and the City of Pewaukee.
+based on the city’s future water service area – set by officials with the Southeast Wisconsin Regional Planning Commission – because it includes properties in the Town of Waukesha, Town of Genesee, Town of Delafield and the City of Pewaukee.
 The Milwaukee Common Council decided Friday morning it will only negotiate with Waukesha for its current water service area.

 “We are disappointed that Milwaukee prematurely killed this opportunity to negotiate a historic regional cooperation agreement with Waukesha,” said Interim City Administrator Steve Crandell in a prepared statement.
 “The DNR and SEWRPC have both made it clear that neither Milwaukee nor Waukesha has the authority to change the service area.

 “In spite of this Milwaukee has refused to negotiate to provide water to the area we are obligated to serve under the state law that adopted the Great Lakes Compact.
 It is illegal, under state law, to restrict the service area by municipal boundaries.